QData/GaKCo-SVM/README.md

         Usage: ./GaKCo -g <int> -k <int> -n <int> -p <int> <sequenceFile> <dictionaryFile> <labelsFile> <kernelFile>

         Arguments:
-            g : (required) length of gapped instance.
-Constraints: 0 < g < 20.
-Default: 7
+            g : length of gapped instance.
+Constraints: 0 < g < 20
-            k : (required) length of k-mer.
-Constraints: k < g.
-Default: 5 n : (optional) maximum number of examples in the data set.
+            k : length of k-mer.
+Constraints: k < g n : (optional) maximum number of examples in the data set.
 Default: 15000 p : (optional) parallel.
 Set to 1 to using multithreading; else set to 0.
-Default: 1 sequenceFile : (required) set of training and testing examples in FASTA format dictionaryFile : (required) file containing the alphabet of characters that appear in the sequences (simple text file) labelsFile : (required) file to place labels from the examples (simple text file) kernelFile : (required) name of the file to write the kernel that will be computed by GaKCo For example:
+Default: 1 sequenceFile : set of training and testing examples in FASTA format dictionaryFile : file containing the alphabet of characters that appear in the sequences (simple text file) labelsFile : (required) file to place labels from the examples (simple text file) kernelFile : (required) name of the file to write the kernel that will be computed by GaKCo For example: